-We remember his death, We proclaim his resurrection, We await his coming in glory;
+We remember Christ's death,

+We proclaim Christ's resurrection,

+We await Christ's coming in glory;

-And we offer our sacrifice of praise and thanksgiving to you, O Lord of all; presenting to you, from your creation, this bread and this wine.
+And we offer our sacrifice of praise and thanksgiving to you, O Savior of all; presenting to you, from your creation, this bread and this wine.

 We pray you, gracious God, to send your Holy Spirit upon these gifts that they may be the Sacrament of the Body of Christ and his Blood of the new Covenant.
-Unite us to your Son in his sacrifice, that we may be acceptable through him, being sanctified by the Holy Spirit.
-In the fullness of time, put all things in subjection under your Christ, and bring us to that heavenly country where, with our patrons, the Apostles Peter and Paul, and all your saints, we may enter the everlasting heritage of your sons and daughters; through Jesus Christ our Lord, the firstborn of all creation, the head of the Church, and the author of our salvation.
+Unite us in the sacrifice of Jesus Christ, through whom we are acceptable to you, being sanctified by the Holy Spirit.
+In the fullness of time, put all things in subjection under your Christ, and bring us to that heavenly country where, with the Apostles Peter and Paul, our patrons and all your saints, we may enter the everlasting heritage of your children; through Jesus Christ our Savior, the firstborn of all creation, the head of the Church, and the author of our salvation.